MainShayne233/ultimate-phoenix-boilerplate/README.md

-# Phoenix React Webpack Boilerplate!
+# Ultimate Phoenix Boilerplate
-Because new.
+Create new Phoenix projects with your frontend of choice with ease

 Note: Phoenix 1.3 uses `phx` instead of `phoenix` for things like mix tasks (`mix phx.server`, for example).
 Using `phoenix` should still work, but I advice you